kagsimsek/kagsimsek.github.io/misc.md

 _Science is the most reliable guide in life._ -Mustafa Kemal Ataturk

+### Before Jan 14, 2022: Some links may be dead, things may be broken

 * Spin matrices for any spin value (Copy the following into a Mathematica notebook and evaluate it).
 Play only with the s value.